 In April 2010, thirteen months after the information intervention, members from both the treatment group and the control group were invited to participate in our follow-up survey.
 The follow-up survey was designed to measure the effects of the information intervention on labor supply and Social Security benefit claiming behavior.
-In order to explore what mechanisms underlie the behavior change, it also included questions designed to measure understanding of the incentives that the Social Security program provides for labor supply and benefit claiming.
+In order to explore what mechanisms underlie the behavior change, it also included questions intended to measure understanding of the incentives that the Social Security program provides for labor supply and benefit claiming.
 In addition, because one year is a relatively short period in which to observe changes in retirement behavior, the survey also contained questions about planned future behavior.
-The follow-up survey contains 67 questions and the median time to complete it was 18 minutes.
+The follow-up survey contained 67 questions and the median time to complete it was 18 minutes.
 We paid respondents a \$5 incentive for completing the survey.
-The follow-up survey was fielded between April 8 and June 9.
+Inactive panelists were offered an additional \$5 to return to the panel to take the survey.
+The follow-up survey was fielded between April 8 and June 9 of 2010.
 While the vast majority (90%) of respondents completed the survey in April, we kept the survey open until June to maximize the response rate.
 The full survey instrument is provided in Appendix C.

 Of the 2483 members of the experimental sample, 1596 completed the follow-up survey for an overall response rate of 64.3 percent.
+Appendix Figure A1 contains a flow chart describing the evolution of our analysis sample.
+It shows that attrition from the experimental sample occurred in three steps and that most of it appears to have been for reasons unrelated to the intervention.

-Not all members of the experimental sample, however, were invited to take the follow-up survey because 11.4 percent of the sample had left the Knowledge Networks panel or had said they were temporarily unavailable for surveys.
-Thus, the completion rate among individuals invited to the take the follow-up survey was 72.5 percent.
+First, only 89 percent of experimental sample members were invited to take the follow-up survey because 11.4 percent of the sample had permanently left the Knowledge Networks panel or had informed Knowledge Networks that they were temporarily unavailable for surveys.
+The attrition rate at this first step was similar between the treatment group (11.0 percent) and control group (11.7 percent).

-The particular way in which invitations to take the follow-up survey were extended minimized the opportunity for differential non-response between the treatment and control groups.
+Second, not all sample members who were invited to take the survey clicked on the link to learn the topic of the survey.
+In particular, 78.3 percent of invited treatment group members and 74.2 percent of invited control group members clicked on the link.
+The particular way in which invitations to take the follow-up survey were extended minimized the opportunity for treatment-induced differential non-response between the treatment and control groups.
 As is typical of Knowledge Network survey invitations, the invitation simply invited sample members to take a survey - without specifying the subject of the survey - and provided a link to click on if the sample member wanted to participate.
+Moreover, the overwhelming majority (86 percent) of invited sample members who failed to click on the link had been identified by Knowledge Networks as inactive panelists prior to the date of our survey invitation - based on failing to participate in surveys for an extended period of time.
+Thus over 90 percent of the combined attrition that occurred in these first and second steps occurred because of respondents who were not longer actively participating in Knowledge Networks surveys, rather than from a decision to skip our particular survey.

-Conditional on clicking on the link, only 3.8 percent of treatment group members and 4.0 percent of control group members failed to complete the survey.6 Conditional on completing the survey, the item-response rates were very high, generally well above 95%.
+Third, conditional on clicking on the link and thereby learning the topic of the survey, 3.8 percent of treatment group members and 4.0 percent of control group members failed to complete the survey.9 Conditional on completing the survey, the item-response rates were very high, generally well above 95%.